-Union County DWI Lawyer Protecting the Rights of the Accused for 60 years
+Union County DWI Lawyers Protecting the Rights of the Accused for 60 Years

 Drivers who operate their vehicles while chemically impaired on the Garden State Parkway, New Jersey Route 81, or any Union County road can be charged with driving while intoxicated (DWI) or driving under the influence (DUI) by the state or local police.
 The officer will normally ask the driver to submit to a field sobriety test and a breathalyzer test.
 In some cases, the police officer will request a blood test.